GMA Network Inc.: Heart of Asia

 Heart of Asia is a Philippine digital television channel owned by GMA Network Inc. Its programming consisting of Filipino-dubbed Asian films and television series.
 The channel was initially launched on June 12, 2020, and officially launched on June 29, 2020.

 I Heart Movies

 I Heart Movies is a movie channel owned by GMA Network Inc. Its programming consisting of films produced and distributed by GMA Pictures.
 The channel was initially launched on March 25, 2021, and officially launched on April 5, 2021.

 International broadcasts

 GMA Pinoy TV

 On March 14, 2005, GMA Network Inc. launched its first international channel, GMA Pinoy TV.
 The channel is targeted toward Filipino communities worldwide.
 Flagship programs from GMA Network are shown aside from in-house programming.
-It also syndicates shows and aired a simulcast of ABS-CBN Studios' It's Showtime with TFC and AMBS' All TV.
-GMA Pinoy TV is available in cities in the United States, Canada, the Middle East, Australia, New Zealand and some parts of Asia and Europe.
+It also syndicates shows and airs a simulcast of ABS-CBN Studios' It's Showtime with TFC and AMBS' All TV.
+GMA Pinoy TV is available in cities in the United States, Canada, Kenya, Papua New Guinea, Morocco, Middle East, Australia, New Zealand, Zambia and some parts of Asia and Europe.